webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 If we're only rendering on demand then we might put a call to our render function inside the code above.
-Otherwise, if we're animating by using a `requestAnimationFrame` loop (rAF loop), or other means, then the next time we render we'll get a a texture the matches the size we set on the canvas when we call `context.getCurrentTexture()`.
+Otherwise, if we're animating by using a `requestAnimationFrame` loop (rAF loop), or other means, then the next time we render we'll get a texture the matches the size we set on the canvas when we call `context.getCurrentTexture()`.

 > Note that `inlineSize` and `blockSize` are not integers